Topzle Topzle

 December 10, 2006

 Gekkostate takes a short break at a popular lifting spot after the destruction caused by the Coralian attack.
 Renton searches for memorabilia in order to try and cheer up Eureka, while Holland and Talho learn the location of Norb and make plans to assault the capital to rescue him.
-Meanwhile, Holland and Talho confront the feelings they have for one another.
+Meanwhile, Holland and Talho confront the feelings they have for on

 Gekkostate takes a short break at a popular lifting spot after the destruction caused by the Coralian attack.
 Renton searches for memorabilia in order to try and cheer up Eureka, while Holland and Talho learn the location of Norb and make plans to assault the capital to rescue him.
-Meanwhile, Holland and Talho confront the feelings they have for one another.
+Meanwhile, Holland and Talho confront the feelings they have for on

 No.

 Gekkostate takes a short break at a popular lifting spot after the destruction caused by the Coralian attack.
 Renton searches for memorabilia in order to try and cheer up Eureka, while Holland and Talho learn the location of Norb and make plans to assault the capital to rescue him.
-Meanwhile, Holland and Talho confront the feelings they have for one another.
+Meanwhile, Holland and Talho confront the feelings they have for on

 34